Android-BD/learn-a-foreign-language/README.md

 4. In the front-end code:
     * Add Google Play logo (with download link) on every HTML page
     * Add page titles
-5. See the word itself, its examples and further details when the word was swiped left (alongside the meanings)
+5. See the word itself + the meanings (one row per line) when the word was swiped left (alongside the meanings)
 6. Add ability to logout (available on Android and the website)
 7. Add some feedback with `Alert`